 What activities do you have?

 We offer swimming (in a heated pool), arts & crafts, pottery, archery, sports & games, music & drama, environmental studies, life skills, media arts, camp wide programs, campfires and lots more!
-Exclusive to Camp Merrywood are additional water activities such as sailing, kayaking, beach day, canoeing, fishing and an overnight camping trip.
-At Woodeden Camp, participants will be able to play sledge hockey, wheelchair basketball and try the fully accessible high ropes course.
+Exclusive to Camp Merrywood are additional water activities such as sailing, kayaking, canoeing, and fishing.
+At Camp Woodeden, participants will be able to play sledge hockey, wheelchair basketball and try the fully accessible high ropes course.

 My child is a picky eater.
 What are the meals like?